Mesothelioma Claims

 The process for making an asbestosis / mesothelioma claim in Ireland will involve the following steps:

-• Consult a solicitor: It is recommended that you speak to a solicitor who specializes in asbestos / mesothelioma claims, as they will be able to advise you on the necessary requirements to pursue a claim.
+You should speak to a solicitor specialising in asbestos/mesothelioma claims, as they can advise you on the necessary requirements to pursue a claim.

-• Submit your claim: Once the key information has been collated your solicitor will then submit your claim to the PIAB and to the party responsible for your exposure to asbestos.
+Once the key information has been collated, your solicitor will submit your claim to the PIAB and the party responsible for your asbestos exposure.

 Employers’ responsibilities to workers have evolved over the years in the civil courts, and the employer’s duty of care to each of his employees can be reduced to five headings.